Birkenes Municipality: History

-The historic parish of Tveit had to be divided into two formannskapsdistrikts on 1 January 1838 because the main part of Tveit belonged to the county of Lister og Mandal and the annex of Birkenæs belonged to the county of Nedenæs and the new law said a municipality could only exist in one county, not two.
-Therefore, the parish was split and Birkenæs municipality was created in Nedenæs county.
-On 1 January 1883, an uninhabited part of Birkenes was transferred to the control of neighboring Landvik municipality.
+The parish of Birkenæs (later spelled Birkenes) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+This new municipality was historically part of the large Tveit prestegjeld, but the new formannskapsdistrikt law mandated that each prestegjeld would become its own municipality and that each municipality must exist in one county.
+The problem here was that the prestegjeld of Tveit belonged to the county of Lister og Mandal and the annex of Birkenæs belonged to the county of Nedenæs.
+Therefore, the parish was split into two with Tveit Municipality in Lister og Mandal county and Birkenæs Municipality in Nedenæs county.

+On 1 January 1883, an uninhabited part of Birkenes Municipality was transferred to the control of neighboring Landvik Municipality.

-Starting in the 1960s, Norway enacted many municipal reforms such as mergers and border adjustments stemming from the work of the Schei Committee.
-On 1 January 1967, the neighboring municipalities of Herefoss (population: 585) and Vegusdal (population: 582) were merged into the municipality of Birkenes, creating a much larger municipality with a population of 3,050.
+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1967, the following areas were merged to form an enlarged Birkenes Municipality with a population of 3,050: